GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 ### Step-By-Step

 #### Collect
-1. Inside the Orchestrator data pipeline, the data is fethed programatically using a Python script and the following Python libraries: pandas, requests and kaggle.
+1. Inside the Orchestrator data pipeline, the data is fetched programmatically using a Python script.
 This script is the mageai/kaggle_data_loader.py.

     <div style="text-align: center;">